A surrogate model for studying random field energy release rates in 2D brittle fractures: Mathematical models

 and

 with

 where $\langle x \rangle_{+}:=(|x|+x)/2$ and $\langle x \rangle_{-}:=(|x|-x) / 2$, and $\varepsilon_I$ and $\bf{n_I}$ are the principle strains and principle strain directions, respectively.

-This model has the property that the linear momentum equation is retained as in the isotropic model and the evolution of the phase-field variable is controlled by the tensile elastic energy $\psi^+$, ensuring that the crack surfaces do not grow in the regions of compression, avoiding imaginary cracks.
-The hybrid formulation reduce the computational complexity reducing execution times for simulations \cite{HIRSHIKESH_2019}.
+This model has the property that the linear momentum equation is retained as in the isotropic model and the evolution of the hybrid phase field variable is controlled by the tensile elastic energy $\psi^+$, ensuring that the crack surfaces do not grow in the compression regions, avoiding imaginary cracks.
+This hybrid formulation already reduces computational complexity and execution times \cite{HIRSHIKESH_2019}.